 It is important for all parties involved in a mediated divorce to be fully informed of their legal rights and obligations.
 Consulting with an attorney at Curran Moher Weis regarding mediation enables you to make informed decisions.
 Our attorneys are capable of mediating a divorce or attending the mediation on behalf of a client seeking support.

 Whether you are seeking to litigate, collaborate, or mediate we can ensure that you understand your legal rights during your divorce.
-Our experienced legal team can help you reach an agreement that best serves the long-term interests of you and your family.
-Call us today at (571) 328-5020 or request a consultation to speak with an experienced Virginia family law attorney at Curran Moher Weis.
+Our experienced Fairfax Divorce Mediation Lawyer from Curran Moher Weis can help you reach an agreement that best serves the long-term interests of you and your family.
+Contact us today at (571) 328-5020 or request a consultation.